Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Analysing the Euler Lagrange Equations in the Far Field

 where in the last line we substituted $\rho_Z$ for $2\Delta c_1$.
 This asymptotic representation of the charge and number density profiles contains important information.
 First we consider the case where $c_1(z;[\rho_Z])$ depends on the charge density only, which holds for the MFC and MSAc functionals.
 Then, to lowest order, $\rho_Z$ does not depend on $\rho_N$, consistent with the notion that charge is (essentially) decoupled from the number density in the RPM.
 However, the expression for $\rho_N(z)$ contains the $\rho_Z(z)^2$ term.
 We consider first the situation where $c_2(z;[\rho_N])$ does not depend on the charge density, as is the case for the MFC and MSAc functionals.
 Then from Eqs.~\eqref{Eq:rho_Z_as_app} and~\eqref{Eq:rho_N_as_app} we find the leading asymptotic behaviour to be

 as $z\rightarrow\infty$.
 Here $\xi_{FMT}$ and $\lambda_{FMT}$ denote, respectively, the decay length and the wavelength for a pure hard-sphere system treated by FMT, $\xi_Z$ is the charge decay length and $A,B,C$ are constants.
 These results pertain to concentrations below any Kirkwood point, where $\rho_Z(z)$ is monotonically decreasing.
 In this case, the ultimate decay length $\xi_N$ of $\rho_N(Z)$ depends on whether $\xi_Z/2$ is larger or smaller than $\xi_{FMT}$.
 Fig.~\ref{Fig:xi} illustrates the variation of $\xi_{FMT}$ and $\xi_{Z}$ with concentration $d\kappa_D$.
 At small concentrations, $\xi_Z/2$ is the larger length scale, and in the dilute limit $\kappa_D\xi_N=0.5$.
-For concentrations above the Kirkwood point, where $\rho_Z(z)$ acquires an oscillatory factor, there is intricate competition between the two length scales.
+For concentrations above the Kirkwood point, where $\rho_Z(z)$ acquires an oscillatory factor; there is intricate competition between the two length scales.
 At sufficiently high concentrations $\xi_{FMT}$ will dictate the asymptotics.

 In the second situation, where $c_1$ and $c_2$ depend both on the charge and number density profiles, as is the case for the MSAu functional, a stronger coupling between the charge and number density profiles emerges.
 The resulting MSAu decay lengths differ markedly from those from MSAc, IET and simulation results for concentrations between $0.5<d\kappa_D<2$ (see Fig.~\ref{Fig:xi}), suggesting the coupling is not treated correctly in the MSAu.
-In particular,$\kappa_D\xi_N$ from the MSAu increases with $d\kappa_D$ in this range, see Fig.~\ref{Fig:xi}(b).
+In particular, $\kappa_D\xi_N$ from the MSAu increases with $d\kappa_D$ in this range, see Fig.~\ref{Fig:xi}(b).
 Note that in the limit of low concentration and of high concentration, $\kappa_D\xi_N$ from the MSAu does approach the correct behaviour.
+As mentioned previously in the text and in Appendix~\ref{App:ES_cons}, one could consider an MSAu functional that sets $\eta(\{\tilde{n}(\mathbf{r})\})=0$.
+For this choice we recover the same asymptotic Z decay as with MSAc.
+With this choice $c_1(z)$ is the same for both MSAc and MSAu.
+In sharp contrast, we found that the N decay length changes very slightly by setting $\eta(\{\tilde{n}(\mathbf{r})\})=0$.
+This is because the $\vartheta_2$ term in Eq.~\eqref{Eq:Phi_MSA_RPM}, which is proportional to $\eta$, is subordinate to $\vartheta_1$.
+Hence, omitting $\vartheta_2$ barely influences $\Delta c_2(z)$ and therefore barely influences Eq.~\eqref{Eq:rho_N_as_app}, thereby leaving almost no mark on the N decay length.
+To conclude, setting $\eta(\{\tilde{n}(\mathbf{r})\})=0$ in Eq.~\eqref{Eq:MSA_phi_msa} influences only the charge density profiles, leaving the number density profiles almost unchanged.
+However, we decided not to follow this choice in presenting our results as the procedure cannot be applied generically: breaking any symmetry in the ionic system (changing either their size or valency) will generate a non-vanishing $\eta$ in the bulk.
+We follow Ref.~\onlinecite{Roth_shells} and retain $\eta(\{\tilde{n}(\mathbf{r})\}$.